David Hamilton (photographer): Sexual assault allegations

-On 22 October 2016, Thierry Ardisson, the host of the French talk-show Salut les Terriens! on TNT C8 channel, named Hamilton as the alleged man who raped now-radio RTL presenter Flavie Flament.
-According to Flament, the acts were committed in 1987 when she was 13 years old, in Cap d'Agde, a naturist resort in Hérault, Southern France.
+On 22 October 2016, Thierry Ardisson, the host of the French talk-show Salut les Terriens! on TNT C8 channel, named Hamilton as the man who allegedly raped RTL presenter Flavie Flament.
+According to Flament, the acts were committed in 1987 when she was 13 years old, in Cap d'Agde, Hérault, Southern France.
 She mentions them in her novel La consolation, a romanticised story based on her purported life experiences.
 After Flament publicly identified Hamilton, the book led to him being accused of being a predatory paedophile.
 Flament's brother has called certain revelations in her book into question, though he also stated that at the time, Flavie complained of inappropriate behaviour by the photographer, resulting in her parents stopping Hamilton from continuing with her.

 On 17 November 2016, the weekly L'Obs magazine published anonymous accounts by three other former models who claimed that Hamilton had sex with them when they were underage.
 Five days later, Hamilton issued a statement threatening legal action against his accusers.
 When contacted by the French press agency AFP, Hamilton declared that he was not to blame.
 "I didn't do anything wrong," he said, while claiming only that he took a portrait of Flament "29 or 30 years ago".
 Flament put the portrait on the cover of La consolation.

 Death

-On the evening of 25 November 2016, Hamilton's cleaning lady entered his apartment at 41 Boulevard Montparnasse in southern Paris and found him dead with a plastic bag over his head and medications close at hand.
+On the evening of 25 November 2016, Hamilton's cleaning lady entered his apartment at 41 Boulevard du Montparnasse in southern Paris and found him dead with a plastic bag over his head and medications close at hand.
 The postmortem identified asphyxiation as the cause of death.
 Suicide is the leading hypothesis in the investigation.